iffyspeak-chroma/iffyspeak-chroma/README.md

 ## ❓ About Me
 I am a 20 year old developer with an interest in Minecraft plugin and mod developer with an extreme interest in game development.
 I absolutely enjoy playing games but I enjoy seeing what makes them *tick* under the hood.
 ## 🛠 Skills
 I have quite a lot of knowledge about **Java**.
 About the same amount in **C#**.
-I enjoy ?**JavaScript** and **Typescript** but know less about their internal workings and tricks that can be used.
+I enjoy **JavaScript** and **Typescript** but know less about their internal workings and tricks that can be used.
 Continuing down the ladder I have an idea of how to use **Lua** but past that would take some amount of research for me to figure out what needs to be done.
 This is similar with my skill on **Python**.
 Eventually we hit the bottom of the ladder.
 I am currently learning **C++**.
 It's not easy to wrap your head around at first but C++ is a lot of fun to learn, even with it's steep learning curve.

 ## Come find me